tyki21/itmd-362-pp/pp-08/readme.md

 ## Deliverables

-A. Photograph of the object (place in the pp-09/ directory and commit).
+A. Photograph of the object (place in the pp-08/ directory and commit).

 B. Emotional design levels of your object:

-* Visceral:
+* Visceral: My keys are loud and alert me when they fall.
+It's a knee-jerk reaction to look for the source of the sound.

-* Behavioral:
+* Behavioral: Past the overall sound, I know that they will give me acess to shelter.

-* Reflective:
+* Reflective: I have a lot of keychains that I attached to my keys purely out of sentiment.
+The teddy bear I won from some game when I first started at IIT, the red lanyard I got during my senior or junior year of HS.

 C.  Emotional design qualities of the object that might be useful for Project 2 MyIIT redesign:

-1.
+1. Colors
-2.
+2. Fun/Safe feelings
-3.
+3. Intuitive use